ECP-WarpX/impactx/docs/source/theory/intro.rst

 Tracking and Lattice Optics
 """""""""""""""""""""""""""

+* **tracking through lattice optics:** is treated through linear order with respect to the reference particle

-* **velocity spread:** when solving space-charge effects, we assume that the relative spread of velocities of particles in the beam is negligible compared to the velocity of the reference particle
+  * **velocity spread:** the above linearization implies that, when solving space-charge effects, we assume that the relative spread of velocities of particles in the beam is negligible compared to the velocity of the reference particle

 Space Charge (Poisson Solver)